hughdtt/written-words/content/post/soaring-chapter-3/index.md

 "Well, it's not something I'd endorse.
 But since all this is purely theoretical, here's what you could do," she continued.

 "Stealing someone's private key is tantamount to stealing their most personal, closely guarded secret.
 It's typically kept in a secure, frequently encrypted, locale on their device or on a fortified server.
-Therefore, to steal it, one would typically have to rely on illicit methods".
+Therefore, to steal it, one would typically have to rely on illicit methods.", she finished explaining.

 "Malware?
-Ouroboros, you know that's outside my area of expertise."
+Ouroboros, you know that's outside my area of expertise.", I complained.

 "It needn't be software.
-Besides, I seriously doubt we could come up with a malicious program sophisticated enough to infiltrate Olympus systems."
+Besides, I seriously doubt we could come up with a malicious program sophisticated enough to infiltrate Olympus systems.", she jokingly reasoned.

 "We?"
 I interjected smugly.

-"Ahem, *you*." she backtracked.
+"Ahem, *you*.", she backtracked.

 "Still, I'm just saying, cyber security wasn't at the top of my grade list," I pointed out.